DiRW: Path-Aware Digraph Learning for Heterophily: Introduction

-\textbf{(2) L2: Coarse-grained walk strategies.} Most PathGNNs treat walk number and length as hyperparameters, uniformly applying them across all nodes.
+\ding{117} \textbf{Limitation 2: Coarse-grained walk strategies.} PathGNNs treat walk number and length as hyperparameters, uniformly applying them across all nodes.
 This one-size-fits-all approach overlooks the distinct contexts of nodes within complex topology.
-To further investigate this, we conducted an in-depth analysis of the effects of varying walk numbers (Fig.~\ref{fig: empirical_2_(a)}) and walk lengths (Fig.~\ref{fig: empirical_2_(b)}).
-Our evaluation is based on the undirected SRW, detailed in Appendix~\ref{appendix: Details of the Model in Empirical Study}.
-We categorized the top 50\% homophilous nodes as homophily, while the remaining nodes were classified as heterophily.
+To further investigate this, we conducted an in-depth analysis of the effects of varying walk numbers (Fig.~\ref{fig: empirical_2}(a)) and walk lengths (Fig.~\ref{fig: empirical_2}(b)) on node classification.
+We utilize undirected SRW as the sampling strategy, and utilize two MLPs to generate path embeddings from the nodes along the sampled paths and aggregate node embeddings from multiple paths associated with the same node.
+Node homophily is calculated as the ratio of the number of first-order neighboring nodes sharing the same label to the total number of first-order neighbors, with the top 50\% of nodes by homophily scores classified as homophilous nodes and the remains as heterophilous nodes.

-\textbf{Key Insight 2:} \textit{From the perspective of walk number, higher walk numbers can facilitate the prediction of heterophilous nodes.} Despite an increase in walk number providing no significant performance boost for homophilous nodes, it substantially enhances predictions for heterophilous nodes.
-Specifically, with fewer walks, low-homophily nodes fail to capture sufficiently structural insights.
-Consequently, increasing the number of walks allows for a more comprehensive exploration of a node's intricate topological contexts.
-Conversely, nodes with high homophily exhibit a more uniform neighborhood structure, which can be accurately represented with fewer walks, as their local context is abundant in high-quality information.
-However, excessive walks in such case raise concerns regarding over-smoothing and time and space complexity.
+\ding{80} \textbf{Key Insight 2:} \textit{Higher walk numbers facilitate heterophilous nodes, while longer walk lengths benefit homophilous nodes.} Increasing walk numbers enhances predictions for heterophilous nodes by enabling a comprehensive exploration of their complex topologies.
+In contrast, homophilous nodes can be accurately represented with fewer walks due to their uniform neighborhood structure.
+Excessive walks in such case raise concerns regarding over-smoothing and time and space complexity.
+Regarding walk length, heterophilous nodes are often surrounded by noisy environments, where longer walks risk incorporating irrelevant information.
+Conversely, homophilous nodes benefit from longer walks as they gather a broader range of relevant information, offering a clearer surrounding views.

-\textbf{Key Insight 3:} \textit{From the perspective of walk length, extending walk length positively affects nodes with high homophily but negatively impacts those with low homophily.} The underlying cause is rooted in the varying informational landscape depending on the homophily level of nodes.
-Nodes with low homophily are often surrounded by a noisy environment, where longer walks risk incorporating excessive irrelevant information and distracting features.
-Conversely, nodes with high homophily are typically surrounded by a more cohesive and informative neighborhood.
-In such contexts, longer walks are more beneficial as they include a broader spectrum of relevant information, providing the model with a more comprehensive view of the node's surroundings.